 How Much Do Bookkeepers Make?

-If you are looking into becoming a bookkeeper you are probably wondering, how much do bookkeepers make?
-In return, it’s important to ask if you are talking about a bookkeeping employee or as a bookkeeping business owner?
+You are more than likely curious about how much do bookkeepers make?
+The first question that you need to ask is are you talking about a bookkeeping employee or a bookkeeping business owner?

 Now, if you are someone that has followed this site in the past, then you know by now that there is much more opportunity in the world of bookkeeping.

 How about bookkeepers that run their own business?
 How much can you earn as a freelance bookkeeper working from home?